fluencelabs/fRPC-Substrate/README.md

 ### Tools And Tooling

 The most prominent developer's helper is [Fluence CLI](https://github.com/fluencelabs/fluence-cli), which allows you to manage the entire lifecycle of a project including Rust and Aqua code as well as Deals.
-From scaffolding your project, services and modules to deal creation and service deployment, Fluence CLI has you covered.
+From scaffolding your project, services and modules to Deal creation and service deployment, Fluence CLI has you covered.
 Moreover, Fluence CLI can scaffold JS projects using [js-client](https://github.com/fluencelabs/js-client) allowing you to create, or integrate, Fluence projects for the browser or node app.
 See Figure 3 for a quick overview of workflows managed by Fluence CLI and the associated commands.
 If you have Fluence CLI installed, use `fluence --help` to get a more complete overview of topics and commands.

 Figure 3: Stylized Project Creation And Deployment Workflow With Fluence CLI